Adhamkmopp/BW/README.md

 # BW
-This is an attempt -in C- at the Burrows Wheeler compression algorithm that utilizes radix sort as its suffix sorting algorithm and pointers to reference suffixes excluively.
+This is an attempt -in C- at the Burrows Wheeler compression algorithm that utilizes radix sort as its suffix sorting algorithm.
+The main idea is to refrain from using any sorting libraries or the string library itself, and to make exclusive use of pointers and array indexing to implement a new sorting algorithm.

 ## Radix sort: